jrsoftware/issrc/README.md

 under Delphi 2.01.

 **ISCC** - This is the command-line front-end to the compiler.
 Like Compil32, it depends on ISCmplr.dll to do the actual compiling.
-If ispp.dll exist, extra preprocessor related parameters would be supported.

 **ISCmplr** - This is a DLL which is loaded by Compil32 and ISCC to compile scripts.
 The actual compiler code is in Compile.pas.
 See CompInt.pas for the